samadii/MusicChannelManagerV2/README.md

 ## Music Channel Manager V2

-A Telegram Bot to manage your music channel with some cool features like appending your predefined username to the musics tags, getting a short demo of the musics and posting the musics artworks.
-It can also add a dynamic caption to musics.
+A bot to manage your music channel with some features like appending your predefined username to the musics tags, getting a short demo of the musics and posting the musics artworks. it can also add a dynamic caption to musics.
 The added caption will be in this format :
 ```
 ✏️ Title: <title>
 👤 Artist: <artist>